inrupt/public-documentation/coding-conventions/rdf-vocabulary-guidelines.md

 ```
 # NOTE: this Artifact Generator-aware vocabulary is subject to change, so we
 # don't provide the full namespace URI at the moment!
-myvocab a lit_core:Ontology .
+myvocab a artifact-generator:Ontology .
 ```

 #### Describe the vocabulary

-- Provide a basic descriptions of your vocabulary using `rdfs:label` and `rdfs:comment`, and use explicit language tags to denote the language e.g.
+- Provide basic descriptions of your vocabulary using `rdfs:label` and `rdfs:comment`, and use explicit language tags to denote the language, e.g.
 ```
 myvocab: a owl:Ontology ;
   rdfs:label "My guidelines vocab"@en ;